 Main Issue 5: Greenock Town Centre Boundaries: Changes to the Greenock Central Shopping Area boundaries THE PREFERRED OPTION IS OPTION 1

-OPTION 1: Extend the boundary east to include the Morrisons supermarket on 0 0 0 0 0 0 0 0 0 Unlikely to be any significant environmental impacts a differences in policy would only restrict the type of Dellingburn Street, in line with the development that could be undertaken, not prevent current Outer Mixed/Commercial development taking place.
-Boundary.
-Leave all other boundaries in
+OPTION 1: Extend the boundary east to include the Morrisons supermarket on Dellingburn Street, in line with the current Outer Mixed/Commercial Boundary.
+Leave all other boundaries in their current position.